Skip to content

 The prep is where most floors fail.

-We grind the slab back with a diamond planetary grinder, repair every crack and chip with epoxy paste, then vacuum the room twice.
-By the time the resin goes down, the surface is honest concrete with no dust and no laitance for the coating to lift off later.
+We grind the slab back with a diamond grinder, repair every crack and chip with epoxy paste, then vacuum the room twice.
+By the time the resin goes down it is honest concrete, with no dust or laitance for the coating to lift off later.
 Skip the prep and the floor peels inside a year.

 The prep stage of a resin floor pour